Zotters/fiji-oil/README.md

 *Welcome to the Fiji Oil project.
 This is an open-source oil project made for FiveM.
 This script adds ways for players to collect, refine, package and deliever oil to earn money.
 Please keep in mind that this is a work in progress and all features are not listed and features that are listed may not function properly.*

 # WORK IN PROGRESS
 *All features are not listed and features that are listed may not function properly!
-If you are experiencing [https://github.com/Zotters/fiji-oil/issues](issues) please open a [https://github.com/Zotters/fiji-oil/issues/new/choose](new_issue).*
+If you are experiencing [issue](https://github.com/Zotters/fiji-oil/issues) please open a [new issue](https://github.com/Zotters/fiji-oil/issues/new/choose).*

 ## Features
 * Open valve at pump, oil flows for a certain amount of time.